gege13007/Led-panel-display/README.md

 I also made 'FontWriter' in VB6 to create my gifs font files for each characters.
 You just have to choose a font anf size.
 Enter the first char ascii code (like A) and the last ascii code (like Z).
 Then 'Ecrire' will create gif char from A to Z. You'll may be need to retouch them with your best drawing software.
 For now, the panel uses only the 8 bits direct ascii codes of the c langage compiler (from 32 to 128).
 The 128 code is re-affected to '€' char.

 So 'panelviewer' (written in C) allows you to display enriched text (stored in file message.txt) in the same manner than html file.
 Some special tags allow to specify the ink and back colors, the position and size, and also to do some special transitions and effects.
+It's even possible to show some videos clips in mp4.
 Like with xml tags, each command must be written like this : <FONCTION : parameter>
 (If ':' or '>' are omitted, the command is ignored and displayed like simple text).
 The panel may use 2 differents kinds of color masks, one buffer for the colored border line, another buffer for a backgroud picture.